COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 ### Overview and Justification

-Durham County Council, our client, is committed to attaining net-zero carbon emissions by 2030 to address Durham's climate crisis.
-They seek to develop a tool to efficiently manage and assess the progress of their climate initiatives, replacing their current, inefficient Excel-based system.
-Their goals are to enhance usability, provide stakeholders with clear visibility into progress, and reduce reliance on manual reminders.
-Our main point of contact for this project is Louise Austin, the Senior Carbon and Energy Officer at Durham County Council.
+Durham County Council (DCC), our client, is committed to attaining net-zero carbon emissions by 2030 in response to Durham's climate crisis.
+To support this goal, we are collaborating with Louise Austin, the Senior Carbon and Energy Officer at DCC, to develop a tool that will efficiently manage and assess the progress of their climate initiatives, replacing their current, inefficient Excel-based system.
+The council aims to enhance usability, provide stakeholders with transparent visibility into project progress, and reduce reliance on manual reminders.

 Our proposed system seeks to replace Excel-based tracking with a more user-friendly, web-based platform.
 The system will enable stakeholders to update their targets independently, provide automated reminders, and generate visual reports accessible across various computers.
 In addition, by offering more secure and role-based access, the system ensures that each user inputs or updates data without affecting others’ entries.